What are you doing with your brilliant ideas for building or enhancing your IT or cybersecurity programs?

 - Travel and stipends for faculty and Dean participants

 What you’ll learn:

-- What elements are crucial to all grants
+- What grant elements are essential to receive ATE funding.

 Questions?
 Contact Principal Investigator, Elizabeth ‘Beth’ Hawthorne at email@example.com or fill out the contact us form.